The world of blogging is one that is constantly evolving and adapting.

 2. Asking Open Questions

-Where you ask the questions, is completely up to you.
-Quite a few people I know only ask the questions at the end of the post, some ask throughout and others, simply don’t ask!
-I like to aske a few questions at the start, to allow the reader to think as they go through the blog and then some questions at the end, for them to think on later!
+Where you ask the questions is completely up to you.
+Quite a few people I know only ask the questions at the end of the post, some ask throughout and others simply don’t ask!

-Listening is one of the most important things you can do in life and blogging poses no change to the that.
-Listening to your readers in regard to your blog page can be interpreted in a number of different ways.
+Listening is one of the most important things you can do in life and it’s the same with blogs.

 4. Selling on a Blog

-If somebody does not agree with you too, that does not mean that they or you are wrong.
-There can be a lot if instances where there are no right or wrongs answers and it is all down to interpretation.
+If somebody does not agree with you, that does not mean that they or you are wrong.
+There can be a lot of instances where there are no right or wrong answers and it is all down to interpretation.
 Listen to what each of you is saying, you never know, you could learn something new!